Ptujec/LaunchBar/Todoist-Inbox/README.md

 Obviously some of this could easily be solved by just using the global shortcut.
 But for me it is just easier to press cmd-space followed by "ta" (Todoist Add), than remembering another global shortcut.
 So I took another look at the [API](https://developer.todoist.com/rest/v1/#create-a-new-task) and started making this action.

 ## How it works

+<img src="02.png" width="600"/>

-The basic idea is very simple. **You type something, hit return, it's in your inbox.** That's it.
+The basic idea is very simple. **You select the action in LaunchBar (or the app), hit space, type a few words, hit return, it's in your inbox.** That's it.
 This is the main purpose.
 Hence the name.

-<img src="02.png" width="600"/>

 However, as I enjoyed adding things to Todoist that way, I added a few more optional features.